Double entendre: Literature

 In Homer's The Odyssey, when Odysseus is captured by the Cyclops Polyphemus, he tells the Cyclops that his name is Oudeis (ουδεις = No-one).
 When Odysseus attacks the Cyclops later that night and stabs him in the eye, the Cyclops runs out of his cave, yelling to the other Cyclopes that "No-one has hurt me!", which leads the other Cyclopes to take no action under the assumption that Polyphemus blinded himself by accident, allowing Odysseus and his men to escape.

-Some of the earliest double entendres are found in the Exeter Book, or Codex exoniensis, at Exeter Cathedral in England.
-The book was copied around AD 975.
+Some of the earliest double entendres are found in the 10th-century Exeter Book, or Codex exoniensis, at Exeter Cathedral in England.
 In addition to the various poems and stories found in the book, there are also numerous riddles.
-The Anglo-Saxons did not reveal the answers to the riddles, but they have been answered by scholars over the years.
-Some riddles were double-entendres, such as Riddle 25 ("I am a wondrous creature: to women a thing of joyful expectation, to close-lying companions serviceable.
-I harm no city-dweller excepting my slayer alone.
-My stem is erect and tall––I stand up in bed––and whiskery somewhere down below.
-Sometimes a countryman's quite comely daughter will venture, bumptious girl, to get a grip on me.
-She assaults my red self and seizes my head and clenches me in a cramped place.
-She will soon feel the effect of her encounter with me, this curl-locked woman who squeezes me.
-Her eye will be wet.") which suggests the answer "a penis" but has the correct answer "an onion".
+Answers to the riddles were not included in the book, but have been found by scholars over the years.
+Some of these employ double entendres, such as Riddle 25:

+This suggests the answer "a penis" but also has the innocent answer "an onion".

 Examples of sexual innuendo and double-entendre occur in Geoffrey Chaucer's The Canterbury Tales (14th century), in which the Wife of Bath's Tale is laden with double entendres.
-These include her use of the word "queynte" to describe both domestic duties (from the homonym "quaint") and genitalia ("queynte" being the root of "cunt", a vulgar English word for vulva).
+These include her use of the word "queynte" (modern spelling "quaint") to describe domestic duties while also alluding to genitalia ("queynte" being at the time an alternative form of "cunt", a term for the vulva).

-The title of Sir Thomas More's 1516 fictional work Utopia is a double entendre because of the pun between two Greek-derived words that would have identical pronunciation: with his spelling, it means "no place"); spelled as the rare word "Eutopia", it is pronounced the same by English-speaking readers, but has the meaning "good place".
+The title of Sir Thomas More's 1516 fictional work Utopia is a double entendre because of the pun between two Greek-derived words that would have identical pronunciation.
+Spelled as it is, or especially spelled as "Outopia", the title means "no place"; meanwhile spelled as "Eutopia", with the same English pronunciation, it would mean "good place".